Thursday, 24 April 2025

 A New York Times report reveals Apple’s AI strategy, focusing on a generative AI-powered Siri to protect its iPhone business.

-The New York Times has detailed Apple’s strategy for artificial intelligence, suggesting that a more advanced Siri with generative capabilities could become its main focus.
+The New York Times has detailed Apple’s strategy for artificial intelligence, suggesting that a more advanced Siri with generative AI capabilities could become its main focus.

 The release of OpenAI’s ChatGPT last year showcased the power of generative AI to write code, answer intricate questions, and maintain conversations.
 This innovation spurred Apple’s software executives to reassess their priorities, resulting in a significant internal reorganisation.